codewordcreative/bot-block-list/README.md

 ## Good sources used to create and update this
 First off, I used my own server logs and a special script to track user agents.
 This is how I found the suspicious, outdated user agents and many of the bots listed.
 After I'd been using that for a while, enhancing it with various useful sources, I discovered 8G Firewall.
 That team - Perishable Press - has been doing very similar things in a very similar way, but with some additional general rules thrown in, so...

-### Special mention: Perisahable Press and 8G Firewall
+### Special mention: Perishable Press and 8G Firewall
 I integrated some of the ideas and a couple of agents I had missed, but larger or more commonly hit sites may want to integrate more.
 Just check it out:
 [Perishable Press Ultimate Block list](https://perishablepress.com/ultimate-ai-block-list/)
 * Please note: The suggested robots.txt may not process properly, and is, to be honest, pointless, because most bots on it will ignore robots.txt.